-Hildy Johnson (O'Brien) is an investigative reporter for The Morning Post.
-He is engaged to be married, and is quitting the newspaper business to work for his fiancée Peggy's family's advertising business.
-Hildy drops by the press room by the prison to say goodbye to all of his fellow reporters on the crime beat.
-The reporters are all at the prison because of the impending execution of one Earl Williams, a mentally addled anarchist who shot a cop.
-All of the reporters think that the cynical mayor is greasing the skids for Williams' execution in order to get re-elected—the election is in two days, and anti-Red sentiment is running high.
+Hildy Johnson (O'Brien), an investigative reporter for The Morning Post, is engaged to be married, and is quitting the newspaper business to go work for his fiancée Peggy's family's advertising firm in New York.
+Hildy drops by the press room at the courthouse to say goodbye to all of his fellow reporters on the crime beat.
+The reporters are all at the courthouse to cover the impending hanging execution of Earl Williams, a mentally-addled anarchist convicted of murdering a black policeman.
+All of the reporters think the city's cynical mayor is greasing the skids for Williams's execution in order to get re-elected — the election is in two days, and anti-Red sentiment is running high.

 Enter into this Hildy's editor, Walter Burns (Menjou).
-Walter serves his newspaper with a monomaniacal devotion, and is determined to save Earl Williams, not because he cares about Earl Williams (he doesn't really), but to embarrass the mayor and his toady, Sheriff "Pinky" Hartman.
+Walter serves his newspaper with a monomaniacal devotion, and is determined to save Earl Williams, not because he cares about Williams himself (he doesn't really), but to embarrass the mayor and his toady, Sheriff "Pinky" Hartman.
 He also wants the story for his newspaper and he wants Hildy to write it.
-Walter, who does not want his best reporter to quit, sets about to undermine Hildy's relationship with Peggy.
-The situation grows more chaotic when Earl Williams escapes from prison.
+Not wanting his best reporter to quit, Walter sets out to undermine Hildy's relationship with Peggy.
+The situation grows more chaotic after Williams escapes from prison.

 - Alliterative Name: Molly Malloy

 - Ambiguously Gay: Bensinger, the vaguely prissy Tribune reporter who writes poetry.
 (He's played by Edward Everett Horton, who more or less specialized in this type of role.)
 It's his desk that Earl Williams hides inside.